FStarLang/pulse/README.md

 # Supplementary material for the paper "PulseCore: A Dependently Typed Stratified Separation Logic"

 This directory contains the F* code described in the paper.
+The code is anonymized, names have been redacted and some comments removed entirely.

   - `lib/pulse/core` contains the PulseCore formalization described in Sec.
 3